Mika Biereth: International career

-Born in England, Biereth is of Danish descent through his father, although the Danish coach incorrectly attributes this to his mother.
+Born in England, Biereth is of Danish-German descent through his father, although the Danish coach incorrectly attributed this to his Bosnian Serb mother.
 He represented Denmark at under-19 level.
 He was first called up by Denmark U19 in September 2021, and made his debut for the team in a 2–0 away win over Northern Ireland U19 on 6 October 2021.
+In March 2023 he was called up by Denmark U21 and in March 2025 by the senior national team.
+Besides Denmark, he also would have been eligible to represent Germany, England, Bosnia and Herzegovina and Serbia.